 ING Bank is subject to and compliant with remuneration regulations, which are implemented in the internal ING Remuneration Regulations Framework.
-This framework applies to all ING employees (including the members of the Management Board Banking), setting specific requirements for identified staff, control functions and the Management Board Banking and the Executive Board where appropriate.
+This framework applies to ING employees (including the members of the Management Board Banking), setting specific requirements for identified staff, control functions and the Management Board Banking and the Executive Board where appropriate.
 All entities in which ING holds the majority of the shares and/or the majority of the voting rights must comply with the ING Remuneration Regulations Framework.
 The ING Remuneration Regulations Framework is updated annually and subject to Supervisory Board approval.
-The remuneration policy of ING strikes a balance between interests of its customers, employees, shareholders and society in general, and supports the company's long-term objectives.
+The remuneration policy of ING aims to strike a balance between interests of its customers, employees, shareholders and society in general, and supports the company's long-term objectives.

-Specific remuneration policies for the Executive Board and supervisory board of ING Groep N.V. apply.
+Specific remuneration policies for the Executive Board and Supervisory Board of ING Groep N.V. apply.
 The Management Board Charter and the Supervisory Board Charter reflect ING's commitment to ensuring the execution of the remuneration policy remains in line with the criteria set out in this principle.

-Further information on remuneration of the Executive Board can be found in section 'Remuneration report' in the Annual Report 2023 and the ING Groep N.V.
-Remuneration Policy Executive Board and the ING Groep N.V.
-Remuneration Policy Supervisory Board.
+Further information on remuneration of the Executive Board can be found in the section 'Remuneration report' in the Annual Report 2024 and the Executive Board Remuneration Policy and the Supervisory Board Remuneration Policy.